Few words about React

 By “freedom in the interface execution”, I mean you can literally deliver the ultimate user experience the way you want it.

 After a while, React has been gaining more and more contributors, fans, and users.
 This is why it is still at the top of the most loved and wanted frameworks to work with.
 But don’t believe me, ask Stack Overflow.

 How come React became so popular, and remains the hottest framework to work with?

 In fact, every library and framework today is working hard to deliver the highest performance possible.
 Yet React still leads the way in this race.

 If React can handle Facebook, it can easily handle anything else.
-It enables you to build the most sophisticated and high-performance platforms you will ever think of.
+It enables every developer and React js agency to build the most sophisticated and high-performance platforms you will ever think of.

 2. Speed & User Experience

 Nobody likes to watch a loading spinner for too long.

 Did you ever use a very slow web page?
 Have you been excited about the number of people using it with you?
 I really doubt it.